Armenian Apostolic Church: Attempted reunion with the Greeks and Romans

 By 862, the Armenian Apostolic Church and the Syriac Orthodox Church of Antioch held the Council of Shirakavan with the Eastern Orthodox Church.
 The purpose of the council was to seek Christian unity and clarify Christological positions.
 Later in the 12th century, the Armenians held the Council of Hromkla to finalize an attempted reunion with the Eastern Orthodox Church.

 During the 15th century, the Armenian Church participated in the Council of Basel-Ferrara-Florence, which was an effort amongst the Roman Catholics, the Eastern Orthodox, and the Oriental Orthodox Churches at achieving unity.
 None of these councils resulted in any lasting, permanent reunification amongst the various Christian churches.

 Russian and Ottoman persecution

+In 1828, Eastern Armenia became part of the Russian Empire.

-By 1903, the Tsarist government of the Russian Empire moved to confiscate the property of the Armenian Church, only to be returned by 1905.
+The activities of the Armenian Church within the Russian Empire were conducted in accordance with a special "Regulation" (the "Code of Laws of the Armenian Church") approved by the Emperor in 1836.
+By 1903, the Tsarist government moved to confiscate the property of the Armenian Church, only to be returned by 1905.

 During the First World War, the Armenian Church suffered persecution from the Ottoman Empire.
 The Armenian genocide occurred during the war, and both clergy and laity were persecuted and murdered in an effort to ethnically cleanse the region.
 During and after the Armenian genocide, the Armenian diaspora spread, bringing Armenian Apostolic Christianity with them.

 On April 23, 2015, the Armenian Apostolic Church canonized all the victims of the Armenian genocide; this service is believed to be the largest canonization service in history.
 Approximately 1.5 million is the most frequently published number of victims, however, estimates vary from 700,000 to 1,800,000.
 It was the first canonization by the Armenian Apostolic Church in four hundred years.